bshalem/kwp/README.md

 - Avi Bleiweiss. *Neural Sequence Modeling in Physical Language Understanding*.
 In NCTA, 2019.

 ### Citation
-If you use the KWP dataset as part of your work, please cite:

     @inproceedings{bleiweiss-ncta19,
         author = {Bleiweiss, Avi},
         title = {Neural Sequence Modeling in Physical Language Understanding},